A5H73Y/Parkour/docs/tutorials/parkour-kits.md

 **Death**: When the Player walks on the block, they will activate a "death" on the block, taking them to the last checkpoint.

 [Death Block](https://thumbs.gfycat.com/PleasedShorttermBoto-mobile.mp4 ':include :type=video loop controls')

+**Potion**: When the Player walks on the block, a configured potion will be applied to the Player with a configurable strength and duration.

 **Speed**: When the Player walks on the block, a SPEED potion will be applied to the Player with a configurable strength and duration.